jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 }
 ```

+Explanation : `scaffold#run` invokes 'run' method on the 'scaffold' plugin.  `java#` forces the `java` plugin to be loaded.
+When loaded,
+'java' plugin has the effect to instruct scaffold plugin extra actions for generating a Java project.

 By default the project layout mimics the Maven one so sources are supposed to lie in _src/main/java_.

-You can execute `jerkar java#info` to see an abstract of the project setup.
+Execute `jerkar java#info` to see an abstract of the project setup.

 ## Build your project